 Achieve your Teacher Education Subject Specific degree by finding a quality option you can afford.
 Explore best value schools below.
-In 2016 24,059 Teacher Education Subject Specific students graduated with bachelor degrees from schools in the U.S. The average salary of a Teacher Education Subject Specific grad is $34,299 in their early career and $55,884 in mid-career.
+In 2017 22,141 Teacher Education Subject Specific students graduated with bachelor degrees from schools in the U.S. The average salary of a Teacher Education Subject Specific grad is $34,299 in their early career and $55,884 in mid-career.
 However, students report earning anywhere from $27,849 to $44,656 in their early career, and $42,672 to $86,459 in mid-career, depending on the program.

 In order to get the most from your degree, find a college that offers great quality for a fair price.
 College Factual's "Best for the Money" ranking takes into account both the positive outcomes of students and the total cost of a degree.
 To learn more about the methodology behind this ranking see this article about our best value colleges by major methodology.

 Seeking the very best?
 Check out Brigham Young University - Provo in order to pursue an education in Teacher Education Subject Specific.
-The surrounding area of a major city is tremendous for students seeking out considerable possibilities for social networking, adventure, and life.
+Brigham Young University - Provo is among the largest schools in Utah.